 The lighting displays of fireflies are amazing!
 Lightning bugs light for communication.
 They light to warn off predators and to defend territory, but mostly they light to find a mate.
 In Pennsylvania, males fly around at night and light up, while females wait in trees, shrubs, and long grasses.
 When they find an attractive mate, females light up in response.
 Studies show that females are attracted to males that can flash the fastest.
 Different species of fireflies light up in different patterns, and in different colors, such as green, yellow, and orange.

 The female Pennsylvania Firefly (Photuris pennsylvanica) uses this to her advantage, in what we call animal mimicry.
 She will often mimic the pattern of a different species, specifically the Photinus, or Common Eastern Firefly.
 When a male Eastern Firefly lands to mate, she captures him and turns him into a quick meal.
 Not to be outdone, the male Pennsylvania Firefly often mimics the Eastern Firefly male, hoping that a hungry female Pennsylvania Firefly will try to lure him into a trap.
 When he lands near a female, he then convinces her that he is a mate, not a snack.

 Fireflies in Decline?

-One thing that complicated my writing was that populations of fireflies, or lightning bugs, seem to be in decline.
+It seems likely that populations of fireflies, or lightning bugs, are in decline.
 Although there is strong anecdotal evidence for this decline, there is little scientific evidence about firefly populations.
 It appears that we have been taking them for granted.
 To gather more information about firefly populations, the Museum of Science in Boson, Tufts University, and Fitchburg State University have teamed up on a 10-year study called Firefly Watch.
 Volunteer citizens can collect backyard data and submit it for further study.
 Sign up at Firefly Watch.